TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 A behavior that's attached to a control through attached properties is known as an *attached behavior*.
 The behavior can then use the exposed API of the element to which it is attached to add functionality to that control, or other controls, in the visual tree of the view.
 The eShopOnContainers mobile app contains the LineColorBehavior class, which is an attached behavior.
 For more information about this behavior, see [Displaying validation errors](#displaying-validation-errors).

-A Xamarin.Forms behavior is a class that derives from the Behavior or Behavior<T> class, where T is the type of the control to which the behavior should apply.
+A Microsoft MAUI behavior is a class that derives from the Behavior or Behavior<T> class, where T is the type of the control to which the behavior should apply.
 These classes provide OnAttachedTo and OnDetachingFrom methods, which should be overridden to provide logic that will be executed when the behavior is attached to and detached from controls.

 In the eShopOnContainers mobile app, the BindableBehavior<T> class derives from the Behavior<T> class.
-The purpose of the BindableBehavior<T> class is to provide a base class for Xamarin.Forms behaviors that require the BindingContext of the behavior to be set to the attached control.
+The purpose of the BindableBehavior<T> class is to provide a base class for Microsoft MAUI behaviors that require the BindingContext of the behavior to be set to the attached control.

 The BindableBehavior<T> class provides an overridable OnAttachedTo method that sets the BindingContext of the behavior, and an overridable OnDetachingFrom method that cleans up the BindingContext.
 In addition, the class stores a reference to the attached control in the AssociatedObject property.